lando/lando/docs/config/mean.md

 ### Setting a command

-By default your MEAN recipe will attempt to start the `node` service by running `npm start`.
+By default, your MEAN recipe will attempt to start the `node` service by running `npm start`.
 You can easily change this any other command.

 **Running a node script directly**